 We know our program makes a difference to the whole community, as a community without hope is a desperate place to be.
 In a place like Kumi, where every day is a struggle to survive, due to lack of food, lack of water, and lack of money, to know first-hand that other people from around the world are coming to help is bringing hope.
 We can’t touch every life, but by touching one life at a time, the sense of hope grows stronger.
 Our dream is to equip some of these young people so that in turn they can sow back into their communities.

 How do we identify the children?

 Seeds of Hope’s work is facilitated in Kumi by our manager Robinah Etiang and her assistant Santos Esabu, who are both qualified to work with children in a social work and pastoral capacity.
 This amazing pair are the ones who identify the children and their needs and then inform us of what needs to be done.
 This also allows us to have updates throughout the Year each child and their progress.

-Both Pastor Ben and Robinah are proactive in looking closely into the situations of the families Seeds comes into contact with.
-They take the time to ensure that the children on our programme are really benefiting from the support and that the child’s family embrace the opportunities that are opened up for their son or daughter.
+Both Robinah and Santos are proactive in looking closely into the situations of the families SoH comes into contact with.
+They take the time to ensure that the children on our program are really benefiting from the support and that the child’s family embrace the opportunities that are opened up for their son or daughter.

-Here at Seeds we take a very holistic approach and every child is treated as an individual with support packages being tailored to their circumstances and needs.
+Here at SoH we take a very holistic approach and every child is treated as an individual with support packages being tailored to their circumstances and needs.

 SoH have stringent safeguarding policies in place and we work closely with the local town and district child welfare departments ensuring that we follow government guidelines and protocols.
 We are registered at District level in Uganda, one level down from being an NGO.
 We have a local Board of Trustees in Kumi made up of experienced people to advise and guide.

 We are governed here in the UK by the Trustees of Our Father’s Heart, our parent charity.